miguelgilmartinez/upload-and-install-packages-in-concrete5/README.md

 ========================================
 Install new packages in Concrete5 by just uploading your package (zip file) and pressing a button.
 Forget uploading files by FTP, uncompressing them, setting permissions, etc...
 That package allows you to make that stuff by just uploading your package (zip file) and pressing a button.
 It installs a link on the Dashboard.
 Log as Admin and click that link.
 Then click "select file", select your package, and then press blue button.
-It's done.
+Now you can finish your installation by using Concrete5 "Add functionality" screen.

 How to get from GitHub and make it works